 There have been a number of studies looking at the benefits of L-theanine.
 The FDA considers theanine as a GRAS (“Generally recognized as safe”) supplement.

-In a randomized, double blind study, theanine was shown to significantly improve sleep quality in boys with ADHD.
-(R)
+In a randomized, double blind study, theanine was shown to significantly improve sleep quality in boys with ADHD.3

 Tea increases the body’s defenses against infection and contains a substance (L-theanine) that may be turned into a drug to protect against disease, a study has found.
 Coffee does not have the same effect, the researchers say in an article today in Proceedings of the National Academy of Sciences.
 A component in tea primes the immune system to attack invading bacteria, viruses and fungi, the study concluded.
 An experiment showed that immune system blood cells of tea drinkers responded five times faster to germs than did the blood cells of coffee drinkers.

-There are a few studies that show L-theanine improves alpha brain wave function, even at low 50 mg doses meant to mimic “normal dietary levels.”
-(R)
+Alpha brain waves are the creative brain waves that we could all stand to benefit from a little more of.
+Studies show L-theanine improves alpha brain wave function, even at low 50 mg doses meant to mimic “normal dietary levels.”4

 L-theanine and allergy

-Interestingly, this inhibition of histamine also ties in with L-theanine’s glutamate inhibitory activities as well.
-Histamine can induce glutamate release (R), which as we’ve established above, is an excitatory neurotransmitter our bodies need.
-Excess histamine may cause an unhealthy build-up of glutamate, although there is some evidence that there is an upper maximum of glutamate build-up associated with histamine (R).
+Interestingly, this inhibition of histamine also ties in with L-theanine’s glutamate inhibitory activities.
+Histamine can induce glutamate release, which as we’ve established above, is an excitatory neurotransmitter our bodies need.7 Excess histamine may cause an unhealthy build-up of glutamate, although there is some evidence that there is an upper maximum of glutamate build-up associated with histamine.

 So the interesting questions then becomes how does L-theanine link all these together, and is there a single gene or SNP which is of particular interest?

 The benefit of L-theanine here is clear.
-By suppressing histamine release from mast cells (R), it is prevented from building up to harmful levels, even in those with reduced DAO activity.
+By suppressing histamine release from mast cells, it is prevented from building up to harmful levels, even in those with reduced DAO activity.9

 AOC1/DAO and DAO/DAAO